 JUST BLOKES meets quarterly, it gives men across the NW Tasmania an opportunity to connect, encourage and support other men in their physical, mental and spiritual journeys.

-It's been a busy 3 months at Citywide and we're praising God for personal growth, celebrations and blessings.
-Mitchell Semmens and Amalie Menzies were baptised, witnessing to their 'encounters' and commitment to Jesus.
-We're praising God for a new 'miracle' baby, Jason Rai, in our Nepalese congregation.
-We've enjoyed some family bush walks, and for some the challenges of longer, more rugged walks.
+It’s been a busy three months at Citywide and we’re praising God for personal growth, celebrations and blessings.
+We celebrated the baptisms of Mitchell Semmens and Amalie Menzies, witnessing to their ‘encounters’ and commitment to Jesus.
+We’re praising God for a new ‘miracle’ baby, Jason Rai, in our Nepalese congregation.
+We’ve enjoyed some family bush walks, and for some the challenges of longer, more rugged walks.

 30 people committed to a 5-week course, The Calling Lab, designed to help people discern and find God’s calling for their life.
 This has been a great impetus for people who earnestly want to seek God’s direction for them.
 Additionally, we held a one day seminar run by the Victorious Ministries in Christ team designed for people to find freedom from their blockages to growth.
 A truly anointed day for over 30 people who attended, many of whom have had breakthroughs and others receiving follow-up 1:1 prayer ministry.
 God is good!